Girl names ending in et are the It Girls of the twenty-first century.

 CRICKET

 Part-preppy nickname name, Cricket feels at home in the 1980s, wearing pearls and Patagonia with Muffy.
 Then Busy Phillips welcomed a daughter called Cricket, little sister to Birdie.
-Lately, it seems more like an edgy nature name.
+Now it seems more like an edgy nature name.

 A sparkling gemstone name, Garnet comes in many colors – though we often think of it as dark red.
 That brings to mind et ending chart-topper Scarlett.